There's no question that video needs to be front and central in the comms teams' mix.

 One of my key objectives for the next six months is to produce a video to go on our website that illustrates step-by-step the licence application process at the GLA.
 Having attended this course I now have the enthusiasm (yes, me!) and feel I have all the necessary skills and knowledge to be able to carry this out and produce something that will not only fit the brief but will also look professional.

 - Paul Fearn, Gangmasters Licensing Authority

 Would highly recommend this video workshop...just been on the one in Manchester.
 Brill. https://t.co/fy8f7XYi7y

 Great course.
 Recommend it if you want to do more video stuff with very little kit. https://t.co/MrH0JPRgEx

 — Joseph Field (@joemcafield) January 6, 2016

 But, be quick...
-Only 24 places are up for grabs at each event - and our previous have all sold out - so get booking and come along armed with your smartphone.
+There are limited places are up for grabs at each event - and our previous have all sold out - so get booking and come along armed with your smartphone.

 PRICE £195 + VAT

 That's great.
 How do I sign-up?....
 There's TWO options.

 Firstly, you can book through a traditional invoice by emailing firstname.lastname@example.org.